tadesouaiaia/bridgePRS-website/docs/guide_challenges.md

 ## Training

-In the two [toy-data examples](quikstart_data.md) the target population was a non-specific African (**AFR**) population and the model population  was European (**EUR**).
+In the two [toy-data examples](quikstart_data.md) the target population was African (**AFR**) and the base population  was European (**EUR**).
 In these examples each population had a corresponding:

-- LD Reference Panel (Used for Clumping)
+- LD Reference Panel
 - GWAS Summary Stat File
-- Genotype/Phenotype Data
+- Individual levels genotype data in plink format

-This example may be unrealistic given real-world constraints and the realities of data sharing.
+- Phenotype data

-Here we will consider will consider using BridgePRS in more realistic scenarios.
-In each of these challeges the task is to create valid configuration given the described scenario.
+Here we consider using BridgePRS in other scenarios with less available data.
+In each of these challeges the task is to create valid configuration files given the described scenario.

 ## Challenge 1: